lamberta/devkit-doc/guide/game-walkthrough.md

 ~~~

 When we receive the event to start the game, we *push* the
-game screen on to the root stack.
+game screen on the `rootView` stack view.
 There is no need to remove
 the title screen already in the stack, the game screen is
 simply "on top" of it and becomes the visible view of the
 application.
 By default, pushing another view to the